Do you believe that car culture is fading in America?

 One would say that the main reason is just the fact that cars are an expensive asset in a shrinking pool of opportunities.
 Do you think many young people just don’t want to drive, as the New York Times suggests, or they just can’t afford to buy and maintain a vehicle?

 Before people had to own a car.
 A car was a necessity.
-Now many of us challenge this notion and this is the fundamental change that is happening.
+Now many of us challenge this notion, and this is the fundamental change that is happening.
 It is a new kind of urbanization and freedom we want.
-Do we still value individuality, mobility and freedom?
-Yes we do.
+Do we still value individuality, mobility, and freedom?
+Yes, we do.
 We just don’t want to have to do something because we don’t have a choice.
 Because this is not freedom.
 We want choices that will help us shape our individuality and make us mobile.
-And young people are finding the ways.
+And young people are finding ways.

-Free internet and unlimited texting is defining freedom now – not an automobile.
+Free internet and unlimited texting are defining freedom now – not an automobile.
 Whether this is good or bad for the American culture we are about to discover.